Zuza/zuza.github.io/about.md

 I aspire to attain an intuitive understanding of various concepts from theoretical computer science.
 This fledgling blog contains some byproducts of this pursuit.

-Written by Goran Žužić (or "Zuzic", since entering diacritics is not unlike Russian roulette).
+Written by Goran Žužić (or "Zuzic", since entering diacritics can be a gamble).
 Check out my [academic webpage](https://www.cs.cmu.edu/~gzuzic/).

 ### Contact me